top of page

 Mr. W. Luhrs, who also sat on the judiciary committee, that disqualified Connell, supported Mr. Hennessy's remarks.
 "It would indeed show the League to be "weak kneed" if they lifted the disqualification."

-Mr. F. Polkinghorne, appealed to the League to look at it from the view of the Grffith Club.
-Griffith Club was fighting the Rugby code in their home town.
-Connell was a keen supporter of Australian Rules and they would like to get him back into the club.
+Mr. F. Polkinghorne, appealed to the League to look at it from the view of the Griffith Club.
+Griffith Club was fighting the Rugby code in their hometown.
+Connell was a keen supporter of Australian Rules, and they would like to get him back into the club.
 He did not think it would show the League to be "weak kneed" if they allowed the disqualification to be lifted.

 Mr. Hennessy pointed out that last year a player was disqualified for a month for threatening to assault an umpire.
-This player (Connell) had really only been out for three matches .
-If the League allows the 12 months disqualification to be lifted, it would be made a laughing stock of the Judiciary Committee and the League, and they would only encouraging assaults on the umpires.
+This player (Connell) had really only been out for three matches.
+If the League allows the 12 months disqualification to be lifted, it would be made a laughingstock of the Judiciary Committee and the League, and they would only be encouraging assaults on the umpires.

 (Murrumbidgee Irrigator - Tuesday May 25, 1927)